 Mika also believes Auraprint are seeing lower costs, overall: “The UV LED inks cost a little more, which I know many printers worry about, but the aniloxes are a bit finer and because the curing is more efficient, consumption is less, so it’s cost neutral overall.

 “But the biggest benefit is in energy savings.
-We estimate that we will save close to GEWs prediction of 70% in energy per year compared to our previous systems, which represents a huge saving.”
+We estimate that we save around 15-20% on total energy costs per year, compared to the costs if we still had conventional UV-lamps curing.”

 When asked whether he has considered going back to conventional forms of curing, Mika was clear: “The switch to UV LED is something we’re committed to.
 It’s a change we’ve seen so many benefits from, including faster and better curing, less maintenance and lower overall costs.
 At this stage, printers are missing out if they are not curing with LED.”